 Narrowing down your list of colleges can be challenging at the very least.
-There are hundreds of equally good schools out there, and many of them offer you the exact combination of academics of extracurricular activities that you are looking for.
+There are hundreds of equally good schools out there.
+Many of them offer you the exact combination of academics of extracurricular activities that you are looking for.
 You wish you could attend them all, but of course, that’s just not possible.
 So how do you narrow down and get those colleges on your shortlist down to a more manageable number?

 The best way to narrow down that way-too-long list is by digging deeper and looking for those numerous little and large things that make a difference.
 In addition to academic programs, there are several other factors that go into creating the whole college experience.
 There are the tuition fees, campus culture, location of the campus, and distance from home among others.